proxmox/proxmox-offline-mirror/docs/offline-media.rst

 Offline Media
 =============

-A Medium is a file system location on which mirrors and subscription info will be saved at.
-This can be an external, portable disk (for example, USB pen drive) or a local network filesystem export.
+A medium is a file system location on which mirrored repositories and subscription information can be saved at to make it available to the offline Proxmox systems.
+This can be an external portable disk (for example a USB pen drive) or a local network share.

 Setting Up a Medium
 -------------------